 The Privacy Shield Framework

-Carbonite takes an additional step in protecting user privacy by complying with two privacy shield frameworks designed to secure transatlantic data transfers: the EU-U.S. Privacy Shield Framework and the U.S.-Swiss Safe Harbor Framework.
+Carbonite takes an additional step in protecting user privacy by complying with two privacy shield frameworks designed to secure transatlantic data transfers: the EU-U.S. Privacy Shield Framework, the Trans-Atlantic data privacy framework, and the U.S.-Swiss Safe Harbor Framework.

 These two protocols were created by the the U.S. Department of Commerce, the European Commission and the Swiss Administration to give companies guidance on how to protect the personal information of their users, plus some safeguards against the U.S. improperly using data and routes for legal action in case of violations.